janko/image_processing/README.md

 See the **[wiki]** for additional "How To" guides for common scenarios.

 ## Contributing

-Test suite requires `imagemagick` and `libvips` to be installed.
-On Mac OS you can install them with Homebrew:
+Our test suite requires `imagemagick` and `libvips` to be installed.
+On macOS, you can install them with Homebrew:

 ```
 $ brew install imagemagick vips